Why I am an anti-naturist

 But none of that is really the core of the problem.
 The problem is that nature is an ideological construct.
 So is humanity.
 These are the ideas of observers (that is, conscious minds) that have come up with theories about the universe and the phenomena contained therein.
 Alas, they are not very useful constructs for the elaboration of strategies for social change and/or for individual empowerment.

 What they do, instead, is capture both the rational and imaginative faculties of people who don't (seem to) know better about the complexity of the world, the absurdity of life, or the necessities of living.
 This is always to the benefit, above all, of empty cults and others' profits.
 In other words, projects that rely upon the production and reproduction of a certain kind of subjectivity.

 I don't want to point fingers, either, but I think it's fair to say that sometimes, some anarchists (or people who hang out with anarchists a lot) will get taken in by ideas that are simplistic but powerfully explanatory.
-And I'm not too alarmist about this kind of thing, but I have always been open to the notion that letting bad ideas like primitivism, attasism, or naturism spread unchecked and unchallenged may someday lead to bad consequences.
+And I'm not too alarmist about this kind of thing, but I have always been open to the notion that letting bad ideas—whether primitivism, attasism, or naturism—spread unchecked and unchallenged may someday lead to bad consequences.

 The most likely bad consequence with respect to naturism is just failure, not some horrible atrocity.
 But failure might mean any or all of the following: no nudity-optional space; fewer people comfortable in their bodies rather than more; wasted time; wasted money; wasted imagination.
 I abhor all of it.